 Apr 2019: The Shefferson lab receives funding to pursue work exploring evolutionary aspects of plant population dynamics.

 Mar 2019: Our new paper on the evolution of specificity in general interactions, with a focus on the orchid mycorrhiza, is accepted in Journal of Ecology.

 Dec 2018: Congratulations to visitor Maral Pashirzad for her recent paper on community evolution in mountain rangelands, accepted in Oecologia.

 Aug 2018: Congratulations to colleague Sonja Hurskainen on her recently accepted manuscript in the Botanical Journal of the Linnean Society!

 Aug 2018: Congratulations to graduate student Eric Holton on winning a travel award to attend a short course on demographic methods at Oxford.

-June 2018: Congratulations to visitor Maral Pashirzad for her recent paper on community evolution in mountain rangelands, accepted in Ecology & Evolution.
+June 2018: Congratulations to Maral Pashirzad for her recent paper on community evolution in mountain rangelands, accepted in Ecology & Evolution.

 May 2018: Read a write-up on our recent Ecology Letters article in Popular Science.